 IP TAKE: The foundation keeps a low public profile, which limits information available on its grantmaking priorities and activities.

 PROFILE: The John F. Grundhofer Charitable Foundation was established in 2009.
 Its was founded by U.S. Bancorp Chairman Emeritus John "Jack" Grunhofer and his wife Patricia "Patti," who worked in consulting and now serves as executive director of the family foundation.
 The foundation lacks transparency and does not maintain a website, which makes it difficult to locate further information on its priority areas and grantmaking strategies.
 Tax filings suggest the John F. Grundhofer Charitable Foundation primarily funds grantmaking related to the arts, education, youth, and health.
-It also earmarks funds for other causes, like the environment.
+It also supports other causes, like the environment.

 John and and Patti Grundhofer are co-chairs of Palm Springs' Living Desert Zoo and Gardens capital campaign, and gave a $3 million gift to the institution where Patti serves on the board.
 John Grundhofer, meanwhile, is vice chair of the board of Palm Springs International Film Society, which the family also supports.
 The Grundhofers have spent winters in Indian Wells, California near Palm Springs and summers in Livingston, Montana.
 They also have ties to Los Angeles proper.